jimmysawczuk/old.jimmysawczuk.com/README.md

 ## Original ##

-The theme currently in the `production` branch is only slightly modified from an older version of [Andrei Luca's][2] [LightWord][3].
+The theme currently in the `lightword` branch is only slightly modified from an older version of [Andrei Luca's][2] [LightWord][3].
 It has served me well for two years, however, I feel it's time for a change.

 ## In development ##